mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "Please," Melna pleaded to hae, "Let me have this.
 Him and I are bound with Liffa."

-  Thi pressed it tightly against hae chest, not with intention to protect it from Melna, but to savor it as the last totem of memory thi had with Kipnu.
-Thi would only give it to someone thi trusted, and would certainly never let it leave hae sight.
+  Thi pressed it tightly against hae chest, not in a protective manner, but taking time to cherish the memories of the man who saved hae from drowning.

-  "Okay," thi said, and lifted the pendant from hae neck and placed it over Melna's.
+  "Okay," thi said, and lifted the pendant from hae neck to place it over Melna's.

   "Thank you, Linyu.
-Regardless of where Kipnu is, I know he must trust you a lot to give this to you."
+Wherever Kipnu is, I know he must trust you a lot to have given this to you."

-  "" <!-- TOOD -->
+  "I Hope," thi said, hoping for a lot of things. <!-- TOOD -->

-  Pomri butted in, "Perhaps we should be going.
-The train doesn't wait."
+  They held each other in silence, acknowledging their unique connection and the mystery of how it came to be, when Pomri butted in, "Žah-Melna, perhaps we should be on our way."

+  Melna paused and then inhaled to rise, and said "Yes.
+Let's get going."

+  And with her hand around Linyu's shoulder, they kept moving toward the conduit and the train station in the Northern quarter.

   <!-- At the conduit -->